 Imagine if there was a free app that mapped out all the green spaces around our homes.
 Places we can walk or cycle to.
 Places in which we can relax, breathe a little more deeply and recharge.
 Places that are new to us and - because they’re less well known - are also less busy.

 Well, great news - there is.
 Ordnance Survey’s free Greenspaces layer reveals parks, golf courses, playing fields, country parks, nature reserves and access land.
 It also features allotments and, those underrated green spaces, cemeteries.
 Lockdown has brought a massive rise in people using Greenspaces - that’s gone up by a whopping 1728% since February.
-Download the OS Maps app or head to the desktop version, zoom in on the area around you and see pockets of green popping up all over the place.
+Download the OS Maps app or head to the desktop version, zoom in on the area around you and see pockets of green popping up locally to you.

 At times recently it’s felt like there have been more bikes on the roads than cars.
 From newly-enthused, dedicated cyclists to entire families out for a spin, thousands more have been bitten by the bike bug.
 They’ve hunted out traffic-free cycle paths and less busy routes.
 They’ve discovered the carefree, car-free joys of getting further than they thought and powering along under their own steam.